 - Foreign certificates need to be certified by an appropriate agency.

 - For international programmes, specific requirements apply.

 In all cases, you will need to provide proof of sufficient language proficiency in the tuition language(s) for your chosen course.
-An important part of your application will therefore be the proof of German language proficiency.

 Important: Some of our degree programmes have admission restrictions known as NC (which means restricted number), e.g. a certain average grade is required for admission.

 Go to the DAAD site for further information.